hakuhodo-technologies/scope-rl/docs/documentation/online_offline_rl.rst

 Offline Reinforcement Learning
 ~~~~~~~~~~
-While online learning is a powerful framework to learn a (near) optimal policy through interaction, it also entails risk of taking sub-optimal or even unsafe actions, especially in the initial learning phase :cite:`levine2020offline`.
+While online learning is a powerful framework to learn a (near) optimal policy through interaction, it also entails the risk of taking sub-optimal or even unsafe actions, especially in the initial learning phase :cite:`levine2020offline`.
-Moreover, updating a policy in a online manner may also require huge implementation costs (particularly in applications such as recommender systems and robotics) :cite:`matsushima2020deployment`.
+Moreover, updating a policy in an online manner may also require huge implementation costs (particularly in applications such as recommender systems and robotics) :cite:`matsushima2020deployment`.

 .. card:: Description of Offline Reinforcement Learning
     :width: 75%